-The Ayawilca Property is located 200 km northeast of Lima in the Department of Pasco, Central Peru, at altitudes of between 3,800 and 4,300 metres.
+Tinka's primary focus is on the Ayawilca Property, which is located 200 km northeast of Lima in the Department of Pasco, Central Peru, at altitudes of between 3,800 and 4,300 metres.
 The Property is 40 km northwest of the world-class Cerro de Pasco zinc-lead-silver mine, and 100 km south of the giant copper-zinc Antamina mine.

 Tinka owns 100% of the contiguous 150 km2 mining concessions at Ayawilca.
 Initial claims were acquired in 2005, at which time the only known mineralization on the Ayawilca property was silver oxide mineralization in the Colquipucro zone.
 In 2012, drilling by Tinka discovered zinc mineralization at Ayawilca in the limestone beneath the sandstones that host the Colquipucro silver mineralization.
 At that time, the Company's focus shifted from the silver mineralization to the zinc mineralization and a total of 67,000 metres of drilling for zinc mineralization has since been completed.
 The drilling has identified a large area of zinc mineralization, as well as a separate zone of tin mineralization, making Ayawilca the most significant zinc discovery in Peru in the past two decades.

 To date, there have been four mineral resource estimates completed on the zinc and tin mineralization at Ayawilca.
 Significant increases in the mineral resources were reported in both 2017 and 2018, upon completion of ~20,000 metre exploration drill programs in each of those years.